Help your community and support all of our essential services!

 Staying Warm

-UCAN’s Energy Assistance staff met the needs of a significant number of households last year.
-6,476 individuals had their utility bills paid, and 2,527 individuals had payments made to cover prior bills.
-42 individuals had their homes receive repairs and other measures to keep their homes warmer in winter.
-1159 households received efficiency kits and/or energy education to further keep energy bills lower.
+UCAN’s Utility Assistance staff met the needs of a significant number of households last year, paying utility bills for 3,700 households.
+80 households received weatherization services to keep their homes warmer in winter.
 We also helped operate emergency warming shelters in both Grants Pass and Roseburg.

 Helping Kids Succeed